Dialysis Assistant Training Programs and Requirements

 Dialysis Assistant Training Requirements and Recommendations

-Dialysis assistants prepare and maintain dialysis equipment, including the machines that filter salt, water and excess water from patients' blood due to damaged or failing kidneys.
+Dialysis assistants prepare and maintain dialysis equipment, including the machines that filter salt and excess water from patients' blood due to damaged or failing kidneys.
 Some dialysis assistants also prepare the water solution, conduct water testing and handle administrative tasks.
-Most positions in this field only require applicants to hold a high schools diploma or GED; however, some dialysis assistants may also need to have basic nursing skills and be CPR certified.
+Most positions in this field only require applicants to hold a high school diploma or GED; however, some dialysis assistants may also need to have basic nursing skills and be CPR certified.
 A dialysis technician certificate program may help individuals receive training to advance in this field.

 Vocational schools, community colleges and hospitals offer dialysis technician training programs, which can vary in length from 12 weeks to one year.
 Depending upon the program, students may receive hands-on dialysis experience in healthcare facilities.

 Certificate of Completion for Dialysis Patient Care Technician

 A dialysis patient care certificate program typically lasts one semester and provides only classroom instruction.
 Students learn about patient rights, regulatory agencies, medical problems related to dialysis and treatment modalities.
 Typical courses include medical terminology, nursing and kidney function.

 A 1-year certificate program for renal dialysis technicians prepares students to work with patients dealing with hemodialysis, a type of renal replacement therapy that removes waste and extra fluid and balances electrolytes through an artificial kidney.
 Students spend time in classroom instruction, labs and clinical settings.
 Curriculum for this certificate program includes the fundamentals of renal dialysis, hemodialysis and renal failure.